Best daily deals

 9.9

 Sennheiser’s line of open-backed headphones has grown a bit over the years, but the HD 650 remains a stalwart of the brand that’s been around for close to two decades.
-Along with the HD 600, it’s considered by many as a true reference headphone, not just in terms of the sound signature but for listener comfort, too.
+Along with the HD 600, it’s considered by many as a true reference headphone, not just in terms of the sound signature but also for listener comfort.
 Plenty of products have come and gone during this headphone’s lifetime, so let’s see where it stands compared to the current competition and the HD 600 we tested recently.

 About this Sennheiser HD 650 review: We tested the Sennheiser HD 650 over two weeks.
 SoundGuys purchased the unit for this review.